We're here to talk about everything from really tough issues to more regular challenges that you may face as a grad student.

 Email: arundhat at andrew.cmu.edu

-I’m a 6th year PhD student working on planning and learning for robotics.
+I’m a sixth-year Ph.D. student working on planning and learning for robotics.
 In my free time, I enjoy music, novels and poetry, and the greenery in Schenley and Frick parks.
-Getting a PhD is a long journey through scientific and self discovery, so there are bound to be a few bumps on the way.
+Getting a Ph.D. is a long journey through scientific and self-discovery, so there are bound to be a few bumps on the way.
 I am happy to chat about anything you might have on your mind: finding community, mental health, research challenges, Pittsburgh winters and more.
 Feel free to reach out!

 TOMAS GONZALEZ